italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 success in the Onboarding process.

 The Federation Authority or an Intermediary MUST publish the Leaf Entity Statement containing the Federation public keys of the onboarded Entity and the TMs released for it.
-The Federation Authority or an Intermediary MAY publish a `Metadata policy <https://openid.net/specs/openid-connect-federation-1_0.html#Section-5.1>`_ to force the change to the OIDC Metadata of the subordinate Entity, in the parts where it might be needed.